neil-cse/sql_training/sql_training_2.md

 You can also do `RIGHT JOIN` and `FULL OUTER JOIN` but those aren't often needed, in practice.

 If you want one of each row in the right-hand table for each row in the left, which is called the cross product, you can just put both tables in the `FROM` clause: `SELECT * FROM a, b`.
 This will produce a lot of results if your tables are even moderately large!

-## Using SQL with non-Albion data

-If you're working with large spreadsheets or CSVs in R, especially if you're transforming the data in time-consuming ways, you can save the results of intermediate steps to a local sqlite database

 ## SQL features I haven't covered